-Resource Access: Restrictions on access to Federal lands constrain the development of undiscovered crude oil and natural gas resources.
+Resource Access: Restrictions on access to federal lands constrain the development of undiscovered crude oil and natural gas resources.
 OLOGSS uses four resource access categories:

-- No leasing due to statutory or executive order - Leasing available but cumulative timing limitations between 3 and 9 months - Leasing available but with controlled surface use - Standard leasing terms
+- No leasing because of statutory or executive order - Leasing available but cumulative timing limitations between three and nine months - Leasing available but with controlled surface use - Standard leasing terms

-The percentage of the undiscovered resource in each category was estimated using data from the Department of Interior's Basin Inventories of Onshore Federal Land's Oil and Gas Resources.
+The percentage of the undiscovered resource in each category was estimated using data from the U.S. Department of Interior's inventory of onshore Federal oil and natural gas resources.